German COVID-19 cases jump by most since early Jan | Health

 German COVID-19 cases jump by most since early Jan

+A contrite Merkel rejected on Wednesday demands for a vote of confidence in her government over a U-turn on a circuit-breaker lockdown over Easter that compounded discontent with her handling of the coronavirus pandemic.
+The Social Democrats (SPD), the junior coalition partners in Merkel's conservative-led government, pledged their support for the chancellor on Wednesday.

+"The last thing we need now would be a government crisis," Carsten Schneider, a leading SPD parliamentarian told German television.
+"We want the government to do its job properly.
+She also has the support in parliament for that."
+Schneider said the SPD wants the government to introduce mandatory COVID-19 testing by companies of their employees, which Merkel's conservatives have resisted so far.

 Germany's struggle to contain a second wave of the coronavirus that has now morphed into a third lies in stark contrast to its successful containment of the first outbreak early last year.
-Germans have been largely supportive of lockdowns but a sluggish vaccination campaign, a face mask corruption scandal involving two conservative lawmakers, and delays in test kit deliveries have been tearing at their patience.
+Germans have been largely supportive of lockdowns but a sluggish vaccination campaign, a face mask corruption scandal involving two conservative lawmakers and delays in test kit deliveries have tested their patience.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)